 In general, the train aerodynamics are related to aerodynamic drag, pressure variations inside the train, train-induced flows, cross-wind effects, ground effects, pressure waves inside the tunnel, impulse waves at the exit of tunnel, noise and vibration, etc. The aerodynamic drag is dependent on the cross-sectional area of the train body, train length, the shape of train fore- and after-bodies, the surface roughness of train body, and geographical conditions around the traveling train.
-The train-induced flows can influence passengers on a subway platform and is also associated with the cross-sectional area of the train body, the shape of train fore- and after-bodies, surface roughness of train body, the train length, the shape of train fore- and after-bodies, surface roughness of train body, etc.
+The train-induced flows can influence passengers on a subway platform and is also associated with the cross-sectional area of the train body, the train length, the shape of train fore- and after-bodies, surface roughness of train body, etc.